JS-LinuxInfra/Kubernetes/README.md

 ### Validate the image used by the pods by the deployment.
 ![Step10](images/step10.jpg)

-### Validate the current number of running pods, dployments and replicasets.
+### Validate the current number of running pods, deployments and replicasets.
 ![Step11](images/step11.jpg)

 ### Update the image used by the deployment.